shashiirk/javascript20/README.md

 # kickstart-javascript

-Simple web projects built with HTML, CSS and JavaScript
+These are the web projects built with plain HTML, CSS and JavaScript.
+No libraries, compilers or frameworks were used.